 For years, I’ve been making peanut butter cookies without flour, but this fall, I wanted to develop a vegan peanut butter cookie recipe to share with you all.
 Instead of trying to make flourless cookies without eggs, I made this recipe more traditional, adding flour, baking powder, and baking soda.
 The crumbly, melt-in-your mouth texture these ingredients added totally delighted me, and I think you’ll love it too.
 Here’s what else is in them:

-- Peanut butter, of course!
+- Natural peanut butter, of course!
 I haven’t tested this recipe with crunchy peanut butter, so be sure to use creamy peanut butter for the best results.
-You can use natural peanut butter or no-stir peanut butter in this recipe.

 - Ground flaxseed – I used flax as a binder instead of an egg.

 - Brown sugar and cane sugar – This combination creates the perfect complex, sweet flavor.

 - Coconut oil – Make sure your coconut oil is softened, but not melted.
 It should still have a white, creamy appearance, but it should mix seamlessly into the wet ingredients.
 You don’t want any chunks!